-Zucchini and goat cheese tarts are the perfect party snack.
+Zucchini and goat cheese tarts are the perfect party snack made with the crispiest, flakiest pastry ever.
 Easy to prepare, easy to eat.
 Serve them as a side dish at a party, or eat them with a salad as a light lunch.
 Either way, all you have to do is sit back and wait for the compliments.

 Zucchini and Goat Cheese Tarts